-- 2. Date, time and place of arrival or departure and name of the airlines and flight number; - 3.
-Name of the official programme the dignitary is participating (not applicable for residential head of the mission); - 4.
-Full name of accompanying delegation members (maximum of six persons (1 + 6) will be allowed depending upon the rank of delegation members); and - 5.
-Duly filled out VIP Lounge Request Form.
+- 2. Date, time and place of arrival or departure and name of the airlines and flight number; - Name of the official programme the dignitary is participating or purpose of the request for VIP Lounge (not applicable for residential head of the mission); - Full name of accompanying delegation members (maximum of six persons (1 + 6) will be allowed depending upon the rank of delegation members); and - 5.
+Duly filled in VIP Lounge Request Form.

-15.6 VIP Lounge Request Form
+15.5 VIP Lounge Request Form

-A sample of VIP Lounge request form is provided at Annex-VIII.
-The missions requesting for VIP Lounge facility for the visiting dignitaries are required to enclose the duly filled out request form with the official note/letter.
+A sample of VIP Lounge request form is provided at Annex-III.
+The missions requesting for VIP Lounge facility for the visiting dignitaries are required to enclose the duly filled in request form with the official note/letter.